mitchsanchez29/business-automation/README.md

 `Airtable` `Airtable Forms` `Zapier` `Google Sheets` `Gmail`

 ---
+## Let's Talk

+If you see a similar challenge in your business, I'd be happy to discuss ideas and possible solutions.

 [⬅ Back to Profile](https://github.com/mitchsanchez29) · [📊 Reporting & Analytics](../reporting-analytics) · [💰 Finance & Operations](../finance-operations)